Policy Research Institute Drug Lag: Status and Characteristics of Unapproved Drugs in Japan

 It should be noted in advance as a limitation of the survey that this survey is an analysis from the perspective of the number of approvals and development status, and does not take into account the medical needs in Japan.

 In order to confirm changes in the number of unapproved drugs in Japan, information on NME approvals in Japan, the U.S., and Europe from 2010 to 2020 was used to compile the number of unapproved drugs in Japan and the approval rate in Japan for NMEs approved in the U.S. and Europe at each survey point (the end of December in each year)*14.
 The number of unapproved drugs in Japan and the approval rate in Japan for NMEs approved in Europe and the U.S. were calculated for each survey point from 2014 to 2020, and the five-year total was then calculated.
-For comparison, the total number of NMEs in the U.S. and Europe was calculated in the same way, and the ratio of the number of unapproved drugs in Japan to the number of NMEs in the U.S. and Europe was also calculated to track changes over time ( Figure 2 ).
+For comparison, the total number of NMEs in Europe and the U.S. was calculated in the same way, and the ratio of the number of unapproved drugs in Japan to the number of NMEs in Europe and the U.S. was also calculated to track changes over time ( Figure 2 ).

 Source: Prepared by the Policy Research Institute based on publicly available information from PMDA, FDA, and EMA.

-Fig. 3 Comparison of domestic approval rates of NMEs in the U.S. and Europe in the early and late 2010s (results of statistical analysis) Figure 3 Comparison of domestic approval rates of US and European NMEs in the early and late 2010s (results of statistical analysis)
+Figure 3 Comparison of domestic approval rates of US and European NMEs in the early and late 2010s (results of statistical analysis)

 Note: Logistic regression analysis was conducted on the panel data regarding the trend of cumulative approval rates in Japan for NMEs approved in the U.S. and Europe from 2010 to 2020.
 The graphs are plotted from the following estimation result equation.